heavymetaltrays/modal-plugin/README.md

 1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Dive into all the blocks, shortcodes, classes, and all the other features this plugin includes.
+1. Dive into all the features this plugin includes.

 To edit this plugin..